 What is Athlete’s Foot?

-Contrary to what the name may suggest, athlete’s foot is not specific to just athlete’s and is caused by a fungal skin infection.
+Contrary to what the name may suggest, Athlete’s Foot is not specific to athletes and is caused by a fungal skin infection.
 In fact, athlete’s foot is the most common fungal skin infection.
-Symptoms of athlete’s foot may appear differently depending on an individual’s particular case.
-Though athlete’s foot usually occurs as an itchy rash on the bottom of the foot, there are three distinct types of athlete’s foot:
+Symptoms of the fungus may appear differently depending on an individual’s particular case.
+Though athlete’s foot usually occurs as an itchy rash on the bottom of the foot, there are three distinct types:

 - Toe web infection: Found between the fourth and fifth toes, a toe web infection results in itchy skin that becomes scaly and can eventually crack.
 This infection can occur simultaneously with a bacterial infection, breaking down the integrity of the skin and worsening the condition.